ASFHyP3/hyp3-nasa-disasters/image_server/asf_services/README.md

 The geodatabase in the **Parameter/Boundary** directory contains feature classes used for clipping the mosaic dataset to a specific boundary.

-The **RasterFunctionTemplates** directory contains the RFTs published with the services.
+The **Parameter/RasterFunctionTemplates** directory contains the RFTs published with the services.

+The **Parameter/Rastertype** includes config files used to combine the VV and VH datasets into a single two-band raster for each acquisition.

 The **scripts** directory contains the python scripts called during the MDCS process.
 The only custom script is **MDCS_UC.py**, which adds attribute fields and sets attribute values for the mosaic datasets and overviews.